Lemoncode/webpack-by-sample/version 4/00 intro/05 jquery/README.md

 npm install
 ```
 - Let's start by downloading the jquery library via npm.
 In this case we will execute the following command on the command prompt: ```npm install jquery --save```.
-**Note down**: this time we are not adding the `-d` suffix to the parameter, this time the jquery package is a dependency of the web app not of the build process.
+>Note down: this time we are not adding the `-d` suffix to the parameter, this time the jquery package is a dependency of the web app not of the build process.

 ```
 npm install jquery --save